adshaughn/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 This analysis focuses on the success/failure of theater campaigns on Kickstarter (and within that, musicals).
-XXX.
-Beyond this though, the primary dataset includes Kickstarters
+Beyond this though, the primary dataset includes Kickstarters from a variety of categories.
+It would be useful to compare campaigns by category, to see if there are other categories that are generally more successful on the platform.
+Similarly, different catefories of campaigns may show greater levels of funding based on different launch months as compared with theater.